Trumanchho/omr-jianpu-melody-generator/README.md

 - Data is all self collected so the current model is trained on a very limited set of data.
 Most of the data is collected from scores created in Logic Pro.
 - Resolution of uploaded images may cause errors during symbol segmentation
 - Symbols connected by thick underlines or slurs may cause errors during symbol segmentation
+- Ties are not detected.
+Notes within a tie will be generated individually (played individually)
 - Editing interface is quite "bare-bones".
-I plan to add keyboard shortcuts to make editing more efficient.
+I plan to add keyboard shortcuts to make editing more efficient
 - Editing interface displays token ID's instead of actual Jianpu Notation.
-It may benefit users if actual Jianpu Notation is displayed instead.
+It may benefit users if actual Jianpu Notation is displayed instead

 ### Example Token Table
 |Token| 1  | 1h | 1u | 2  | 3  | 5  | 5l | 5u | 6  | 6lu| B  | D  | L  |